Fed uncertainty fuels cautious dollar trades

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Julien Ponthus in London, Kevin Buckland in Tokyo and Tom Westbrook in Singapore; Editing by Kim Coghill and Emelia Sithole-Matarise)
+(Reporting by Julien Ponthus in London, Kevin Buckland in Tokyo and Tom Westbrook in Singapore; Editing by Kim Coghill, Emelia Sithole-Matarise and Jan Harvey)

 ((tom.westbrook@tr.com; +65 6973 8284;))